 - Neck Snap: In the finale, she gets this courtesy of Langdon after trying to stab him in the back.

 - Preppy Name: Coco St. Pierre Vanderbilt.
 Each part of her name would easily qualify for this trope by itself.
-The full name takes it Up to Eleven.
+The full name even more so.

 - Royal Inbreeding: A snide comment from Venable to Michael makes it apparent that Coco's family had been inbreeding in past generations, and that it wouldn't be fair for Coco to be part of the Outpost or the new world that Michael is collecting people for.

 - Screw This, I'm Outta Here: She openly expresses her disdain for living in the harsh conditions of the outpost and would rather take her chances outside.
 Venable has none of that.

 - Took a Level in Jerkass: The Coco we meet in flashbacks prior to having a memory and identity spell placed on her by the Coven is significantly kinder and less full of herself, if still a bit vapid.
 This is because her persona under the spell was modeled on Madison.

 - Ungrateful Bastard: After successfully pleading with Mallory to stay and take care of her (instead of meeting up with or saying goodbye to her family), Coco immediately continues treating Mallory like garbage, even snidely dismissing her as a candidate to leave with Michael to the safer outpost behind her back.
 However, she only acts this way because of the identity/memory spell placed on her.

 - Valley Girl: She's clueless, superficial, born into a lavishly wealthy family, and an aspiring social media influencer.
 The fact that she's roughly twice as old as the average Instagram celebrity makes this behavior seem rather outlandish.